BobAubouin/Python_Anesthesia_Simulator/paper/PAS_paper.md

 # Conclusion and Future development
-As shown in the available examples included in PAS, many functions are implemented to help furtur resarch on drug control during anesthesia.
-This package provides a full pipeline to design and test multidrugs controller on a wide variety of scenarios.
-For the future many impovement can be imagine to develop PAS:
+As shown in the available examples included in PAS, many functions are implemented to help further research on drug control during anesthesia.
+This package provides a full pipeline to design and test multidrug controllers on a wide variety of scenarios.
+In the future many improvements can be imagined to develop PAS:

-- Other drugs or model could be added.
+- Other drugs or models could be added;

+- Neuromuscular blockade system could be implemented as this is an important component of anesthesia paradigm;

-- A more physiological model for hemodynamic system could be proposed to better link CO and MAP and eventually add Heart Rate as an output variable.
+- A more physiological model for the hemodynamic system could be proposed to better link CO and MAP and eventually add Heart Rate as an output variable;

-- The Respiratory system could be included to include new variables.
+- The Respiratory system could be included to include new variables;

-- New schock scenarios could be implemented to test our controller on diverse environment.
+- New shock scenarios could be implemented to test our controller in a diverse environment.

-Input from the community is welcome, in particular to implement physiological models which is not the authors speciality.
-We also hope that the code of the controller tested on PAS will be released in an open-source manner.
+Input from the community is welcome, in particular, to implement a physiological model which is not the author's specialty.
+We also hope that the code of controllers tested on PAS will be released in an open-source manner.

 # Acknowledgements